koii-network/blog/_posts/2024-10-30-Introducing-Koii-VIP-Program.md

 Enjoy a special, highlighted role in the community Discord, reflecting your VIP status and enabling you to connect with other top members.

+- **VIP-Exclusive Telegram Group**

+Join an exclusive VIP Telegram group, where top members connect, share insights, and get first-hand updates directly from the Koii team.

 - **And More!**

 The Koii VIP Program is more than just perks—it's your gateway to the frontlines of the Koii Network!